 At IBM I have done work on mobile robot navigation, machine learning, wearable computers, and vegetable recognition.
 More recently I have been involved with computer vision for video search, biometric identification, and advanced user interfaces.
 See the web site for the Exploratory Computer Vision Group for more details on some of these.

-I am generally interested in robotics, vision, and complete AI systems.
+I am generally interested in robotics, vision, natural language, and complete AI systems.

 Some of my robotics and AI papers, as well as videos:

 An Extensible Language Interface for Robot Manipulation, J. Connell.
 E. Marcheret, S. Pankanti, M. Kudoh, and R. Nishiyama, Proc.
 Artificial General Intelligence Conf.
 (AGI-12), LNAI 7716, pp. 21-30, December 2012.

 >> ELI video

 Structured Differential Learning for Automatic Threshold Setting, J. Connell and B. Herta, IBM Computer Science Research Report RC 25144, December 2010.